Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Changing Your Prepared Spells

-Whenever you finish a Long Rest, you can replace one spell on your list with another Arts & Swash spell of an eligible level.
+Whenever you finish a **:rest-long: Long Rest**, you can replace one spell on your list with another Arts & Swash spell of an eligible level.

 #### Spellcasting Ability